ioam/lancet/README.rst

 * Get the appropriate review for your chosen workflow, according to the components you chose, keeping your output in one place::

-   from lancet import review_and_launch
+   from lancet import review_and_launch, Range

-   @review_and_launch(Launcher, output_directory='./factors', review=True)
+   @review_and_launch(output_directory='./factors', review=True)
    def model_analysis():
-     # pspace = LinearArgs('exc',1, 20, 10) * LinearArgs('inh',-10, -20, 10)
+     # pspace = Range('exc',1, 20, 10) * Range('inh',-10, -20, 10)
      " Set up your launch settings and the tool you want to use here " ...
      return launcher

 ..
 Consider using factor N as an example

 * Core classes designed to be extended to match your workflow.
-Optional components available for tight integration with the `Topographica simulator <https://github.com/ioam/topographica>`_.
+Components for integration with the `Topographica simulator <https://github.com/ioam/topographica>`_ are available in the corresponding Topographica Lancet extension.
 These allow you to analyze your model both within simulations as they run and across simulations once all the data is collected.

-* Ongoing work on (optional) tools for easily storing your data using HDF5 (using `PyTables <http://www.pytables.org/>`_), automated version control and analysis.
+* Supports an interactive, reproducible workflow with `Pandas <http://pandas.pydata.org/>`_ and `IPython <http://ipython.org/>`_.

 ..
   ## Background